hapax/hapax.github.io/assets/patterns.md

 ### Pattern-matching

 We'll elaborate on the appearance of patterns in nature below.
-Before that, we consider the situation in mathematics, which at first sight seems very different.
+But before that, let's consider mathematics, where the situation at first appears very different.
 Mathematicians *define* the patterns they study into being.
-A triangle, once specified, is known completely; there is no experimental uncertainty about its angles.
+A triangle, once its angles are specified, is known completely; there is no experimental uncertainty.
+Mathematics does not seem to rely on observations in the same way as

+### Unreasonable effectiveness

+### Emergence and approximation

+### Conclusion

+### Xtra

 The regularities that take so much work to uncover in physics appear to be hardcoded into mathematical objects, and no subsequent theorems can refute them.